We are passionate about learning and growing.

 At Cloverlea, our aim is to set out a high quality history curriculum which will inspire in pupils a curiosity and understanding of Britain’s past and that of the wider world.
 We want to equip pupils with knowledge about the history of Britain and how it has influenced and been influenced by the wider world; an understanding of significant aspects of the history of the wider world like ancient civilisations and empires; changes in living memory and beyond living memory; learning about the lives of significant people of the past; an understanding of the methods of historical enquiry and the ability to ask and answer questions.
 We want to foster an enjoyment and love of learning about history by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.

 When covering each of these strands, the content is carefully organised by each year group through a long term plan.
-Content knowledge, vocabulary and skills are planned for at a greater level of detail in the medium term plan.
+Content knowledge, skills and concepts are planned for at a greater level of detail in the medium term plan.
 History is delivered through subject specific teaching organised into blocks under a theme whilst meaningful links with other subjects are made to strengthen connections and understanding for pupils.
 The History units taught have been developed to help children appreciate their own identity and the challenges in their time.
 It will help them understand the process of change over time and significant developments.

 At the beginning of each topic, prior knowledge is revisited to support children in recalling previous learning and make connections.